1. What is reorganization?

-It is not always required to try to achieve the maximum reorganization performance.
+It is not always required to try to achieve maximum reorganization performance.
 For example, if you carry out an online reorganization while the system is running, the duration of the reorganization is less important.
 Instead, make sure that there are still enough system resources available to the productive operation.

 See Note 806554, which describes the options available for optimizing the reorganization performance (for example, parameter setting, parallel processing).

 During runtime, carry out a wait event analysis as described in Note 619188.
 This analysis allows you to make a precise prediction about the potential for optimization.
-It also makes it possible to determine the typical causes for performance problems based on a wait event analysis.
+It also makes it possible to determine the typical causes of performance problems based on a wait event analysis.

-A higher export runtime during the offline backup can be triggered by a poor I/O performance of the file system in which the dump file is created.
+A higher export runtime during the offline backup can be triggered by poor I/O performance of the file system in which the dump file is created.
 This is mainly the case if a wait event analysis in accordance with Note 619188 shows that the main processing time of the export disappears outside of the database.

 If the data import hangs, this may be due to an archiver being stuck (Note 391).

-If the index creation is very slow, the reason may be incorrect configuration of the temporary tablespace (for example, if the default size of the extent is too low).
+If the index creation is very slow, the reason may be the incorrect configuration of the temporary tablespace (for example, if the default size of the extent is too low).
 In this case, refer to Note 659946.

 If the extent is too small for the index itself, this may also result in an unnecessarily long runtime (due to a large number of space transactions) if the index is not created in an LMTS.
-You should therefore check whether the dimensions of the NEXT value are large enough.
+You should, therefore, check whether the dimensions of the NEXT value are large enough.